 Ask anyone at Stroud Water Research Center what makes working here great, and most often you’ll hear that it’s the people.

-“We’re like a family,” says Research Technician Sherman Roberts.
+“We’re like a family,” says staff scientist Sherman Roberts.
 Many of those who call the Center home, Roberts included, have had lifelong careers here.